hardybm/snapmaker-tips/README.md

 - on the snapmaker set the origin to the bottom left corner (instead of the center where it starts)

 2) An existing item that needs precise positioning
-- in Lightburn->Edit->Settings->'Ignore put-of-bounds shapes' if possible - SET OFF
+- in Lightburn->Edit->Settings->'Ignore out-of-bounds shapes' if possible - SET OFF
 - set Lightburn to user origin and set the refence point (center)
 - orient your design in lightburn so it is centered on 0,0 (3/4 should be off the build plate ("¯\_(ツ)_/¯ "))
 - set the work origin to the center of where you want the burn